 When it comes to bump steer, if your like most racers, you have a sneaking suspicion that bump steer could be important, but havn't got to checking your car yet.

 With our new on-line training course, "Bump Steer Made Easy", a mirror, and a simple laser you can buy from the hardware store, you have everything you need to check your bump steer.
 Then, to fix it, follow our practical advice as to how to do just that.

 Adding to our problems with bump steer, many of us now race independent rear suspension cars, where live rear axle once ruled.
-In changing anything for racing, for example ride height, It is interesting to see what affect the change has on the bump steer curve.
+In changing anything affecting the suspension geometry, for example ride height, it's interesting to see what affect the change has on the bump steer curve.

 With our instructions, checking your bump steer is incredibly easy and straight forward.

 There's been a lot written about bump steer, most of it not helpful and sometimes way over the top.
 One race car engineering book I have devotes 14 pages to the subject!
 Give us a break.
 Bump Steer Made Easy is all you need to know about bump steer.
 We'll show you basic wheel alignment know-how, so you can measure to the accuracy required, and then interpret the results, just by watching the laser point on the target.
 (Forget about writing down a bunch of numbers.)

 Fixing Bump steer problems?
 You may be surprised to know - if your suspension has a toe link (or "tie rod") then we can effectively eliminate bump steer, even if it looks pretty ugly when you take your first bump steer measurement.